ZachyD555/Project1CIS445/README.md

 # Project 1 for CIS 445/545

 ## Here is the GitHub repository for my Project 1!
-This website contains five different "pages that you access by simply scrolling.
-There is also a menu tab that remains at the top of the screen no matter how far down you end up scrolling."
+This website contains five different "pages" that you access by simply scrolling.
+There is also a menu tab that remains at the top of the screen no matter how far down you end up scrolling.

 ### Copyright and License